Quick Answer

 Your tax home matters most because it is the anchor of the exception.
 It generally follows your regular or principal place of business and must be in a foreign country for the entire current year.
 Your work records, residence records, and timeline should all support the same country.

 The most common Form 8840 mistakes are late filing, day-count errors, and answers that do not match your records.
-If you file Form 1040-NR, attach Form 8840; if no U.S. return is required, file Form 8840 separately by the applicable 1040-NR due date after verification, including extensions where applicable.
+If you file Form 1040-NR, attach Form 8840; if no U.S. return is required, verify the current applicable 1040-NR due date and extension treatment with official IRS instructions, source materials, or a qualified tax adviser before filing Form 8840 separately.
 The article also warns that late filing can block the exception unless you can show clear and convincing evidence that you took reasonable actions to become aware of the filing requirements.

 Yes, possibly, but only if your current-year U.S. presence stays below 183 days.
 The closer you get to that limit, the more important clean records become.
 Your day count, full-year foreign tax home, and stronger foreign ties still all need to hold together.